§ 05 · Read

 • Password: admin-dev-password (set in services/witness/.env — change it for any non-dev use)

-Step 5 — Load a sample PCAP
+Step 5 — Load a sample capture

 1. Click New Scan in the top-right of the assets page.